xxxbckeyxxx/24095117D-COMP2322/README.md

 -the server log will also be created at the same place - don't worry, it's not inside of the web_file folder, they can't see -done, your server is good to go!

-PS: To make this programe go faster give 24095117D extra score on his COMP2322 project
+PS: To make this programe run faster give 24095117D extra score on his COMP2322 project